lzwjava/blog-source/notes/2025-08-06-vllm-serving-llm-en.md

 ---
-title: "vLLM: High-Performance LLM Serving"
+audio: false
+generated: true
+image: false
 lang: en
 layout: post
-audio: false
+title: 'vLLM: High-Performance LLM Serving'
 translated: false
-generated: true
-image: false
 ---

 vLLM is a high-performance library for large language model (LLM) inference and serving.
 Below is an explanation of the key features you mentioned, broken down for clarity: